blockonomics/woocommerce-plugin/README.md

 ## Frequently Asked Questions ##

 ### Getting error on checkout: Could not generate new bitcoin address , what to do ? ###
-Your webhost is probably blocking outgoing HTTPS connections.
-Blockonomics requires an outgoing HTTPS PORT (port 443) to generate new address.
-Check with your webhost to allow this.
-Consult this [article](https://blockonomics.freshdesk.com/solution/articles/33000215104-troubleshooting-unable-to-generate-new-address) for more details.
+Please use Settings > Blockonomics **Test Setup** to diagnose and get more details about the issue

 ### Order is still on pending payment status even after two confirmations  ###
 Your webhost is blocking incoming callbacks from bots, our you have a DDOS protection in place that is causing this.
 Blockonomics server does payment callbacks to update trasnsaction status and cannot emulate a browser accessing your website.
-Remove the DDOS protection for blockonomics.co
+Please consult [this article](https://blockonomics.freshdesk.com/solution/articles/33000219539-order-status-not-changing-ddos-protection) on how debug and fix this

 ### I have multiple websites, how do I set this up? ###
-Just create a new xpub for each site and add to [blockonomics wallet watcher](https://www.blockonomics/blockonomics).
-In [merchants tab](https://www.blockonomics.co/merchants) you will get option to specify callback url for each of them.
-Install this plugin on each of your sites and following the same setup procedure.
-Thats it!
-You can monitor many sites under same blockonomics emailid.
+You can use single blockonomics account to integrate multiple website.
+Please consult [this article](https://blockonomics.freshdesk.com/solution/articles/33000209399-merchants-integrating-multiple-websites)

 ## Screenshots ##